 On lap 17 of the Winston 500, Russell Phillips’ vehicle was struck by competing driver’s Steven Howard’s car, which was trying to avoid a spinout.

 The collision resulted in Phillips’ car being dragged along the catch fence, shearing off the roof and exposing the driver’s compartment.
 Phillips was dismembered by the fence and decapitated in what was described as an exceptionally gruesome wreck.
-The track was heavily damaged and littered with debris, blood, and several body parts, requiring a 40-minute red flag before the race resumed.
+The track was heavily damaged and littered with debris, blood, a helmet, and several body parts, requiring a 40-minute red flag before the race resumed.

 At the time, NASCAR vehicles did not yet have the “Earnhardt bar,” a roof support bar running down the middle of the windshield.